As an operations manager or director, you might be wondering:

-We could use a set of chainsaws as an example of the tool(s) mentioned above, the work instructions would consist of a diagram labelling all its different parts and protective gear to gather and use.
+We could use a set of chainsaws as an example of the tool(s) mentioned above; the work instructions would consist of a diagram labeling all its different parts and protective gear to gather and use.
 The specific set of instructions could mirror something along the lines of:

 - Face masks.

 - Welding mask.